Henry Ford: Later career and death

-When Edsel Ford, President of Ford Motor Company, died of cancer in May 1943, the elderly and ailing Henry Ford decided to assume the presidency.
-By this point, Ford, nearing 80 years old, had had several cardiovascular events (variously cited as heart attacks or strokes) and was mentally inconsistent, suspicious, and generally no longer fit for such immense responsibilities.

-Most of the directors did not want to see him as president.
-But for the previous 20 years, though he had long been without any official executive title, he had always had de facto control over the company; the board and the management had never seriously defied him, and this time was no different.
-The directors elected him, and he served until the end of the war.
-During this period the company began to decline, losing more than $10 million a month ($ today).
-The administration of President Franklin Roosevelt had been considering a government takeover of the company in order to ensure continued war production, but the idea never progressed.
+By 1943, Henry Ford's health was in decline.
+He had suffered multiple cardiovascular events and was exhibiting signs of mental inconsistency, including increased suspicion and an inability to manage the immense responsibilities of running the company he founded.
+Despite his advanced age of nearly 80 and the reservations of the board of directors, Ford resumed the presidency of Ford Motor Company following the death of his son, Edsel Ford, in May 1943.
+While he had not held an official executive title for two decades, his de facto control over the company had never been seriously challenged, and the board once again yielded to his authority, electing him to the presidency.

+The company's financial state deteriorated significantly during his final term as president.
+It was losing over $10 million a month ($ today), and its operations were in such disarray that the Franklin Roosevelt administration reportedly considered a government takeover to ensure the company's continued contribution to the war effort.
+This plan never came to fruition, and Ford's presidency ended when he ceded control to his grandson, Henry Ford II, in September 1945, at which point he retired completely.

+Ford was honored for his profound impact on the automotive industry a year before his death.
+The Automobile Manufacturers Association sponsored the "Automotive Golden Jubilee".
+Numerous events celebrated Detroit's status as the "Automobile Capital of the World" and commemorated the production of over 90 million automobiles in the industry's first 50 years.
+The culminating ceremony on May 31, 1946, brought together fourteen living automotive pioneers.
+Ford was awarded for contributing to industrial development and "putting the world on wheels".

-His health failing, Ford ceded the company presidency to his grandson Henry Ford II in September 1945 and retired.
-He died on April 7, 1947, of a cerebral hemorrhage at Fair Lane, his estate in Dearborn, at the age of 83.
-A public viewing was held at Greenfield Village where up to 5,000 people per hour filed past the casket.
-Funeral services were held in Detroit's Cathedral Church of St. Paul and he was buried in the Ford Cemetery in Detroit.
+Ford died on April 7, 1947, at the age of 83, from a cerebral hemorrhage at his estate, Fair Lane, in Dearborn, Michigan.
+A public viewing was held at Greenfield Village, attracting up to 5,000 people per hour who paid their respects.
+Funeral services took place at Cathedral Church of St. Paul, and he was laid to rest at the Ford Cemetery in Detroit.

 Personal interests

 A compendium of short biographies of famous Freemasons, published by a Freemason lodge, lists Ford as a member.
-The Grand Lodge of New York confirms that Ford was a Freemason, and was raised in Palestine Lodge No. 357, Detroit, in 1894.
+The Grand Lodge of New York confirms that Ford was a Freemason and was raised in Palestine Lodge No. 357, Detroit, in 1894.
 When he received the 33rd degree of the Scottish Rite in 1940, he said, "Masonry is the best balance wheel the United States has."

-In 1923, Ford's pastor, and head of his sociology department, Episcopal minister Samuel S. Marquis, claimed that Ford believed, or "once believed," in reincarnation.
+In 1923, Ford's pastor and head of his sociology department, Episcopal minister Samuel S. Marquis, claimed that Ford believed, or "once believed," in reincarnation.

 Ford published an anti-smoking book, circulated to youth in 1914, called The Case Against the Little White Slaver, which documented many dangers of cigarette smoking attested to by many researchers and luminaries.
 At the time, smoking was ubiquitous and not yet widely associated with health problems, making Ford's opposition to cigarettes unusual.